Assessment and Plans

 Community Health Improvement Plan

-Adams County Health Department is beginning the process of developing a Community Health Improvement Plan (CHIP).
-In Colorado, the process of developing a CHA and CHIP is guided by the Colorado Health Assessment and Planning System (CHAPS).
-The CHIP builds upon the findings from the Community Health Assessment, detailing a plan for the community – created by the community – to address identified county health priorities.
+Adams County Health Department and community partners are developing a Community Health Improvement Plan (CHIP).
+In Colorado, this process is guided by the Colorado Health Assessment and Planning System (CHAPS).
+The CHIP builds upon the Community Health Assessment, detailing a plan for the community – created by the community – to address the health topics the community said are important.

-ACHD looks forward to working with community members, colleagues, partners, elected officials and county leaders as we develop our 2023-2027 Community Health Improvement Plan.
+ACHD looks forward to working with community members, colleagues, partners, elected officials and county leaders to develop our 2023-2027 Community Health Improvement Plan.